Oxford Bibliographies Update Program

 Andrew Rippin is Professor of Islamic History at the University of Victoria in Canada.
 He received his PhD from McGill University in 1981 with a dissertation on the Quranic “occasions of revelation” material.
 His research into the formative period of Islamic civilization in the Arab world, as well as the history of the Qur’an and its interpretation, has resulted in numerous publications, a selection of which are collected in his book The Qur’an and its Interpretative Tradition (2001).
 He is the author of Muslims: Their Religious Beliefs and Practices, first published in two volumes in 1990 and 1993 and now combined into a single volume in its 4th edition (2012).
 He has edited a number of books and is on the editorial boards of a dozen journals from around the world.
 He was elected a Fellow of the Royal Society of Canada in 2006.

 STANDING EDITORIAL BOARD

 * = recently published

 The Oxford Bibliographies Graduate Student Article Award is an annual, invitation-only award that offers experienced doctoral candidates an opportunity to contribute to Oxford Bibliographies in Islamic Studies, to draw attention to their work, and to add a peer-reviewed publication to their CVs.
 Invitation is by faculty nomination only.
-Nominations are no longer being accepted for this year’s award.
-Please check back soon for information about next year’s award.
+Nominations are now being accepted.

 We want to hear from you.